![]() |

 The first Minister Rev. Walter G. Davis was appointed in 1936,

+over the next few years the membership and Sunday School grew rapidly as new people moved into the area.
 The outbreak of the second World War halted this growth as men were called up and children evacuated.
-The church suffered some minor war damage
+The church suffered some minor war damage fortunately there were no casualties from these incidents. |

 Our current suite of halls were opened in September 1968 on the site of the old tennis court.
 These replaced our two previous halls,

 one of which was destroyed in a fire in 1966.
-The site of the other old hall is now part of our car park. |
+The site of the other old hall is now part of our car park.

-The entrance to the halls. |
+The entrance to the halls.

 A view of the side of the halls facing the car park.